SMP: Reusable Score-Matching Motion Priors for Physics-Based Character Control: Experiments

 \subsection{Learning to Get Up}

 Getting up from arbitrary fallen states is an essential skill for both humans and humanoid agents.
-However, this task is particularly challenging, as many existing methods rely on auxiliary rewards to suppress overly dynamic or erratic motions.
-Existing approaches, such as AMP, which adaptively update the motion prior during training, can effectively learn natural get-up behaviors.
-As shown in \Cref{tab:additional_task_perf}, our method demonstrates that even with a stationary motion prior, SMP can successfully train a robust get-up policy capable of recovering from random fallen states.
-In \Cref{fig:getup1}, the character is knocked far away yet is still able to roll over, push itself up with its hands, and successfully get back to standing.
-More qualitative results are best viewed in the supplementary video.
+Naturalistic and physically plausible recovery behaviors are particularly important for safety and feasibility in real-world robotic systems~\citep{tao2022learning,he2025learning}.
+Producing such life-like get-up motions is challenging, as unconstrained policies often exploit highly dynamic or erratic movements that may succeed functionally in simulation but appear unnatural.
+As a result, many existing approaches rely on carefully designed auxiliary rewards or regularization terms to suppress these artifacts and encourage safe and smooth recovery behaviors~\citep{he2025learning}.
+Our results in \Cref{tab:additional_task_perf} demonstrate that SMP can successfully train a robust get-up policy capable of recovering from random fallen states by simply combining a body-height objective with a motion-prior objective, without requiring complicated hand-crafted regularization terms.
+In \Cref{fig:getup1}, after the character is knocked down, it naturally rolls over, pushes itself up with its hands, and returns to a standing posture.
+Additional qualitative results are provided in the supplementary video.